Last Updated: December 15, 2024

 The data in these fields provides the following information:

-The current start date is 1/1/25, and the original constraint was 1/16/25.
-The variance is -11 days, so the project is scheduled to start 11 days early.
+• The current start date is 1/1/25, and the original constraint was 1/16/25.
+The variance is -11 days so that the project will start 11 days early.

-The current finish date is 5/28/25, and the original constraint was to finish by 5/1/25.
-The variance is 19 days, meaning the project finishes 19 working days, or working days defined by the project calendar rather than calendar days.
+• The current finish date is 5/28/25, and the original constraint was to finish by 5/1/25.
+The variance is 19 days, meaning the project finishes in 19 working days later than planned.
+The project calendar defines working days.
+For example, a calendar week might have seven days, but five are working days, so a week, in this case, is five working days.

-In summary, the project started early, took less time, but finished almost a month later than wanted.
+In summary, the project started early, took less time, but finished almost a month (because the month has only 20 working days defined) later than planned.
 It also takes 491 hours of more work but costs $1,800 less.

 These fields in the figure above, along with the Task Name, Task Mode, Indicator, and ID fields, are called a table.
-The name of the table is not displayed anywhere in the display, but if you select the View tab on the ribbon and then Tables and More Tables, the name of the table is selected in the More Tables dialog box.
-Click the Edit button, and the table can be edited, inserting or deleting files, formating, etc. In the figure below, note that Task Name is a custom Title for the Name field in the table.
+The table's name is not displayed anywhere in the display, but if you select the View tab on the ribbon and then Tables and More Tables, the table's name is selected in the More Tables dialog box.
+Click the Edit button, and the table can be edited, and files can be inserted or deleted, formatted, etc. In the figure below, note that Task Name is a custom Title for the Name field in the table.

 Tip